toniramo/tic-tac-toe/documentation/implementation_document.md

 ```
 As a result, we can reduce the number of tiles that are not next to reserved ones _n_<sub>outliers</sub> and the  number of reserved tiles, _n_<sub>played</sub>, from _n_<sub>play area</sub>.
 Time complexity depends on input, _n_<sub>free tiles</sub> which is defined as follows: _n_<sub>free tiles</sub> = _n_<sub>play area</sub> - _n_<sub>outliers</sub> - _n_<sub>played</sub>.

 Next actual minimax related operations start.
-We assing new value in given coordinate x,y to `node`, call `value` method and revert state to previous after execution returns:
+We assing new value in given coordinate _x_,_y_ to `node`, call `value` method and revert state to previous after execution returns:
 ```java
 node[x][y] = turn;
 int alphaBetaValue = value(node, playArea, new int[]{x, y},